Home Theatre (Ireland) - Draíocht Successful in Arts Council Open Call Programme Funding 2018

 WE ARE LOOKING FOR COMMUNITY AMBASSADORS ...IS THAT YOU?

 Perhaps you would like to get involved in a different way?
 We are also looking for Community Ambasador’s who will partner with one host/home and act as a support to them.
 You will be their point of contact and be present for the visit and discussion between playwright/theatre maker and host.
 On the night of the performance, the Ambassador will be present for all three performances (5pm, 7pm, 9pm) and will be the HOME THEATRE (IRELAND) representative.
 The Community Ambassadors will be supported by Draíocht staff.

-If you are interested in getting involved as a Host or as a Community Ambassador, please email Emer McGowan on firstname.lastname@example.org or call on 01 8098027.
+If you are interested in getting involved as a Host or as a Community Ambassador, there will be a FREE Information Session with Veronica Coburn, that will take place on Saturday 25 November at 2pm where you can learn more about the project.
+If you are interested, please email Emer McGowan on email@example.com or call on 01 8098027.